vanallenlab/ped_germline_SV/src/README.md

 3. `Y` : numeric or boolean/logical dependent variable to test for association (_e.g._, case/control labels).

+By default, `pedsv.glm()` runs a basic linear regression model, but you can implement other models with the `family` parameter.
+See `?family` for more info.

 There are three options for specifying `X` and `Y`:

-1. As an unnamed vector.
+1. As an **unnamed vector**.
 In this case, the values are assumed to be in the same order as the samples in ‘meta’.

-2. As a named vector.
+2. As a **named vector**.
 In this case, the vector names are assumed to be sample IDs, and any sample ID failing to match in ‘meta’ will be dropped.

-3. As a data frame.
+3. As a **data frame**.
 In this case, the row names are assumed to be sample IDs, and any sample ID failing to match in ‘meta’ will be dropped.

 As an example, let's say you want to test for association between Ewing sarcoma diagnosis and samples that carry either of the SVs `my_SV_ID_1` or `my_SV_ID_1`.
 You could run this test as follows: